guybedford/es-module-shims/README.md

 </script>
 ```

-The above is necessary to enable CSS modules and JSON modules alongside TypeScript type stripping support.

-#### Baseline Support Analysis Opt-Out

 The reason the `polyfillEnable` option is needed is because ES Module Shims implements a performance optimization where if a browser supports modern modules features to an expected baseline of import maps support, it will skip all polyfill source analysis resulting in full native passthrough performance.

-If the application code then tries to use modern features like CSS modules beyond this baseline it won't support those features.
-As a result all modules features which are considered newer or beyond the recommended baseline require explicit enabling.
-This common baseline itself will change to track the common future modules baseline supported by this project for each release cycle.

-This option can also be set to `true` to entirely disable the native passthrough system and ensure all sources are fetched and analyzed through ES Module Shims.
-This will still avoid duplicate execution since module graphs are still only reexecuted when they use unsupported native features, but there is a small extra cost in doing the analysis.

 ### Pollyfill Disable Option